hayaibra/dama-tag-task/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+##  decision I made during development

+I added a file called Hooks based on Firebase custom Hooks

+1- To facilitate the use of Firebase Hooks and track Error, Loading cases

+2- To be able to reuse it easily

+3- To facilitate reading the code

 ## Learn More

 To learn more about Next.js, take a look at the following resources: